BritishBenji/MusicBot/_docs/installing/AWS.md

 ~~~

 ### Configure the bot
-From here, you are free to configure the bot, for those who aren't familiar with Ubuntu Terminal Syntax, the table below should give you a place to start alonside the [configuration](https://just-some-bots.github.io/MusicBot/using/configuration) page
+From here, you are free to configure the bot, for those who aren't familiar with Ubuntu Terminal Syntax, the table below should give you a place to start alonside the [configuration](https://just-some-bots.github.io/MusicBot/using/configuration) page on this Wiki

 |      Command     |                           Function                           |
 |:----------------:|:------------------------------------------------------------:|